 If your website already has chat, you can use it with Genesys Co-browse without any other integration effort.
-For example, you may use the Web API Chat Samples to start a chat.

 To allow users to initiate a Co-browse session from your website, you must add the Co-browse JavaScript snippet to your web pages.
 For information about how to enable it, see Website Instrumentation.
-By default, the instrumentation has a "Live Chat" button used for embedded initiation that is not needed if you already have chat enabled on your website.
-In this case, you should disable the built-in Chat.
-See Disabling Chat or Co-browse for details.